shantnu/Path/content/money-spiritual-life.md

+---
+title: Money Ain't Evil, It's Your Stupid Ideas About It That Cause Problems
+---

 # Is It Possible To Be Rich, Enjoy The Material Life, And Still Be Spiritual?

 *Me*: *Teacher*, the general belief amongst spiritual types is that money is evil, money is bad.